manish200001/documentation/Ldap.md

 ```
 mkdir ldap
 ```
+**mkdir:** This is a command used in Unix-like operating systems to create directories (folders).

+**ldap:** This is the argument passed to the mkdir command, specifying the name of the directory you want to create.
+In this case, it's "ldap."

 ```
 cd ldap
 ```
+**cd:** This is the command used to change the current working directory.

+**ldap:** This is the argument passed to the cd command, specifying the directory you want to change into.
+In this case, it's "ldap."

 **To create container for server**

 ```
 podman run -dt --name openldap-container -p 3389:3389 -v /home/manish/ldap:/data -e DS_SUFFIX=dc=finoptaplus,dc=com -e DS_DM_PASSWORD=1 quay.io/389ds/dirsrv
 ```
+**podman:** Podman is a container management tool, similar to Docker, but it does not require a daemon.
+It's used to run containers.

+**run:** This is the command used to start a new container.

+**-dt:** These are options passed to the podman run command:

+- **-d:** Run the container in the background (detached mode).
+- **-t:** Allocate a pseudo-TTY (terminal).
+**--name** openldap-container: Assigns the name "openldap-container" to the running container for easy reference.

+**-p 3389:3389:** Maps port 3389 on the host to port 3389 on the container.
+This is useful for accessing services inside the container from the host.

+**-v /home/manish/ldap:/data:** Mounts the directory "/home/manish/ldap" on the host to the "/data" directory inside the container.
+This is a volume mount, allowing data to be shared between the host and the container.

+**-e DS_SUFFIX=dc=finoptaplus,dc=com:** Sets an environment variable DS_SUFFIX with the value "dc=finoptaplus,dc=com" inside the container.

+**-e DS_DM_PASSWORD=1:** Sets an environment variable DS_DM_PASSWORD with the value "1" inside the container.

+**quay.io/389ds/dirsrv:** Specifies the container image to use.
+In this case, it's the 389 Directory Server image from Quay.io.

 ### Output
 ```
 Trying to pull quay.io/389ds/dirsrv:latest...